 2. Avoid contact with cleaning products and chemicals:

-Do not use aggressive cleaning agents, abrasives or chemicals to clean your jewelry.
-These can damage the jewelry and scratch its surface or change its color.
-It is advisable to use special jewelry cleaning products or seek advice from a specialist.
+Use no aggressive cleaning agents, abrasives or chemicals to clean your cleaning jewelryThese can damage the jewelry and scratch its surface or change its color.
+It is advisable to special jewelry cleaning products or seek advice from a specialist.

 3. Dry the jewelry thoroughly:

-4. Store jewelry properly:
+4. Store the jewelry properly:

-To display your jewelry in front
+To your jewelry

 5. Regular cleaning and maintenance: